KILTprotocol/kilt-node/tests/README.md

 This will create the network and perform the tests.
 After all tests are finished, the network is destroyed.

-If you already have a spawned network, you have to lookup the ´runningNetworkSpec´ which is typically in  /tmp/zombie-{HASH}/zombie.json located.
+If you already have a spawned network, you have to look up the ´runningNetworkSpec´ which is typically in  /tmp/zombie-{HASH}/zombie.json located.

 An example call would be: